kenjennings/PicConv_XWcF14/README.md

 **Lame Programs and Stuff**

+Presented more or less in order of use...

 XWcF14.png -- Original graphics file.

 XWcF14_160x96.png -- The graphics file resized to 160x96 to fit the Atari Graphics Mode 7 screen resolution.
 This is what was run through GIMP to produce the C Array of pixel data.